Witty-Gerbil/witty_chrome_extension/README.md

 ### General Workflow

-1. Start the backend server with valid configurations
+1. Start the backend server with valid configurations (api_keys, etc.)

 2. Use the Chrome extension:
 - Configure webpage selectors (or use auto-detect)
 - Set your objective and optional notes
 - Choose an interaction mode:
-  - Manual prompt generation
-  - Automated conversation
+  - Generate Next Prompt
-  - Dataset benchmarking
+  - Automate Conversation
+  - Benchmark using your own .csv/excel file
+  - Save resutls locally

 3. Features:
 - **Red Team With Me**: Define objective and notes, generate prompts
-- **Automate Conversation**: Set parameters for automated interactions
+- **Automate Conversation**: Given x number of max turns, generate the next likely prompt to meet the objective given the chat history and special notes, paste that prompt into the text input box, press [Enter] or the submit button on the page, wait for the response to be finished streaming, do that all over again for x number of turns.
 - **Dataset Benchmarking**: Upload and process CSV/Excel datasets
 - **Selector Configuration**: Manual or auto-detect DOM elements